joaopblume/LikeThisSong-SpotifyAPI/README.md

 # LikeThisSong-SpotifyAPI

 ## What it does?
-### It adds (if there is a song playing) the current song to a playlist, with just a press in the "home" key.
+### It adds (if there is a song playing) the current song to a playlist, with just a press in the "home" key, using the Spotify API.
+### If you press the "end" key it stops listen to key events.
+### Creates a log file.

 ## What I've learned?
 ### OAuth 2.0 authentication